The Interaction of Moving $\mathbf{Q\bar{Q}}$ and QQq in the Thermal Plasma: Preliminaries

 For convenience in the calculation, we present the potential after equivalent transformation and normalization as follows

 The distance at large $L$ should be

 Clearly, the complete potential is pieced together from three potential functions, but we do not need to focus on which configuration it belongs to.
 Therefore, in the following text, the potential of $\mathrm{QQq}$ will be collectively referred to as $E_{\mathrm{QQq}}$.
+For detailed computational procedures of the QQq potential, refer to Refs. \cite{Liu:2023hoq, Andreev:2020xor}.

 The parameters determined through fitting the lattice points for the $\mathrm{QQq}$ potential are: $\mathbf{s}=0.41 \mathrm{GeV^2}, k=-0.321, n=2.941, g_{\mathrm{QQq}}=0.082, c=0.73 \mathrm{GeV}$.
 The potential of $\mathrm{QQq}$ is shown in Fig. \ref{fig4}.
 The last point for small $L$ is $(r_v, L, E) = (1.1600, 0.3250, 1.0365)$, the starting point for intermediate $L$ is $(r_v, L, E) = (1.1602, 0.3251, 1.0366)$, and its last point is $(r_v, L, E) = (1.4132, 0.7174, 1.2282)$.
 The starting point for large $L$ is $(r_v, L, E) = (1.4150, 0.7233, 1.2310)$, with no sudden change in the data.